yl-shen/DCAD-2000/README.md

-# DCAD-2000: A Multilingual Dataset across 2000+ Languages with Data Cleaning as Anomaly Detection (Neurips 2025 Datasets and Benchmarks Track)
+# DCAD-2000: A Multilingual Dataset across 2000+ Languages with Data Cleaning as Anomaly Detection (NeurIPS 2025 Datasets and Benchmarks Track)

 ## Dataset Summary
 DCAD-2000 is a large-scale multilingual corpus built using